-The signs and symptoms of delirium appear over a short period of time, from a few hours to a few days.
-They often fluctuate throughout the day, so a person may have periods of no symptoms.
+Signs and symptoms of delirium usually begin over a few hours or a few days.
+They often fluctuate throughout the day, and there may be periods of no symptoms.
+Symptoms tend to be worse during the night when it's dark and things look less familiar.
 Primary signs and symptoms include those below.

 Reduced awareness of the environment

 This may result in:

 - An inability to stay focused on a topic or to switch topics

 - Getting stuck on an idea rather than responding to questions or conversation

 - Being withdrawn, with little or no activity or little response to the environment

 Poor thinking skills (cognitive impairment)

 - Disorientation, for example, not knowing where you are or who you are